Kingxukai/linux/Documentation/filesystems/erofs.rst

    especially for those embedded devices with limited memory and high-density hosts with numerous containers.

-Here are the main features of EROFS:
+Here are the woke main features of EROFS:

  - Little endian on-disk design;